KuldeepSJadon/ICRISAT_workshop/_episodes/10-import_weather_data.md

 ### Weather data

 Import and select only the weather data necessary for analysis from Curyo and Horsham weather stations.
-The original data are located in the "data" directory.
-Dates for events are recorded in the "data/Dispersal experiments dates.csv" file and are used to subset the weather data in this file.
+Dates for events are recorded in the "Dispersal experiments dates.csv" file and are used to subset the weather data in the weather data file.

 ### Irrigation Amount Data